niranjan0k/Python-InterviewQuestions/infosys/README.md

 s[0] = "c"
 print(s)
 ```
+_Output:_
+`TypeError: 'str' object does not support item assignment`
 _In Python, string are **immutable**, which means you cannot modify an individual character of a string directly
 when you trying to assign a new value to s[0], Python raise a *TypeError*._

-`TypeError: 'str' object does not support item assignment`

 2.
 ```